nl-design-system/denhaag/components/CtaLink/README.md

-# Call To Action Icon
+# Call To Action Link

 A CTA icon is a standalone link that links to another page within the website or an external website related to the current page or to a video.

 ## When to use

-CTA icons are used as navigational elements and are used on their own.
+CTA links are used as navigational elements and are used on their own.
 They provide a middleweight option for navigation and stand out more than the normal links so use it sparingly.
 Like other interactive elements, too many CTA icons will clutter a page and make it difficult for users to identify their next steps.

-Use CTA icons when you want users to:
+Use CTA links when you want users to:

 - Navigate to a page or entirely different site that can also be viewed (see also - variant);
-- Navigate to a website where a video is shown (such as YouTube);
+- Navigate to a website where a video is shown (such as YouTube or Vimeo);

 ## Alternatives and related components

 - Use links for navigation actions that appear within or immediately after a sentence.
 - Use calendar events when you link to an event.
-- Use a download when there is a file being downloaded.
+- Use a download when there is a file to download.
 - Use a CTA image when there is a link in conjunction with an image.

 ## Anatomy

-The CTA icon consists of:
+The CTA links consists of:

 - Support icon: informs users at a glance about the type of the CTA;
 - Text: additional information about the link;